omrezkeypie/FunInput/README.md

 }
 ```

-You pass a table to the action's Combo key which has 3 keys.
+You pass a table to the action's Combo key which has 3 fields.

 * Query - The query function which interprets the input queue to try to detect if a combo was successful.
 If omitted the system will use StrictOrdered.
 * HoldInputs - Which inputs need to be held down for the combo to succeed.
 Can be omitted if no inputs need to be held down.

    Warning: If an input is in both the Input key of the action and HoldInputs it will conflict and cause unpredictable behavior.

 * GracePeriod - In what time frame the inputs should be accepted.
 Any input older then the grace period will be ignored.
-If key is omitted the value will be set to 0.45 seconds.
+Default value is 0.45 seconds.

 **Query functions:**